FoundationMED is so named because we feel that the key to health and vitality is a strong physiologic foundation.

 "Movement is Good" - summarizes what is generally known - that a healthy lifestyle includes exercise and stretch.
 Note though that exercise is not a particularly useful way to actually lose weight - it is useful for other aspects of health and well-being.

 It can be quite "do-able" to incorporate exercise into your daily routine - such as parking a little further away from your destination and walking, taking stairs, etc. What is important is that you actually do exercise and enjoy it so that you will do it regularly.
-This means finding exercise that works for you.
+This means finding an exercise that works for you.

-Remember, the number one killer in this country remains heart and vascular problems.
+Remember, the number one killer in this country remains the heart and vascular problems.
 It is the heart that benefits the most from exercise, although the entire body benefits - including bone health with weight-bearing exercise, as well as muscle mass so needed as we age to avoid muscle mass loss (sarcopenia).
 Exercise also has a major role in preventing Cardiometabolic Disease and decrease insulin resistance, as well as increase joint mobility and decrease joint pains.

 Stretching regularly is also highly recommended and has some very solid research showing a plethora of benefit.
 Think of it as a free form of health-enhancing supplement!